Looking for a Sumatra travel guide for solo women over 50? Here it is!

 In fact, the Gunung Leuser Ecosystem is the last habitat in the world where orangutans, rhinos, elephants and tigers roam in the same jungle – although their chances of running into one another are highly unlikely.

-In addition to these mega-fauna, trekking in Sumatra will uncover plenty of other plants and animals, from the endemic “funky monkeys” (Thomas Leaf Monkeys) and stunning hornbill species to the largest bloom in the world, the rafflesia (or corpse flower).
+In addition to these mega-fauna, trekking in Sumatra will uncover plenty of other plants and animals, from the endemic “funky monkeys” (Thomas Leaf Monkeys) and stunning hornbill species to the largest (and smelliest) bloom in the world, the rafflesia (or corpse flower).

 There is no shortage of ethnic diversity in Sumatra.
 Indonesia is made up of more than 300 different cultures, and Sumatra, one of 6000 inhabited islands, has at least 20 different ethnic groups.